mcyork/pi-bridge/docs/CONTRIBUTING.md

-# Contributing to Pi Bridge
+# Contributing to Pi Shell

-First off, thank you for considering contributing to Pi Bridge!
+First off, thank you for considering contributing to Pi Shell!

 ## How Can I Contribute?

 ### Reporting Bugs
-- Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/mcyork/pi-bridge/issues).
+- Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/mcyork/pi-shell/issues).
-- If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/mcyork/pi-bridge/issues/new).
+- If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/mcyork/pi-shell/issues/new).
 Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.

 ### Suggesting Enhancements
 - Open a new issue and describe the enhancement you have in mind.